RobECole/Distributed-Systems-Lab/README.md

 # Distributed-Systems-Lab

-Repo for all labs in Distributed Systems
+Repo for all labs from my Distributed Systems course.

-All work that is assigned for Distributed Systems I plan on keeping in this repository.
+In here I have all of the assigned labs and the document outlining the lab objectives.